danriedl/engular/adev/src/content/ecosystem/service-workers/app-shell.md

 <docs-workflow>
 <docs-step title="Prepare the application">
-Do this with the following Angular CLI command:
+Do this with the following Engular CLI command:

 <docs-code language="shell">